 - Treatment of Invoices:

-Apart from the revised actionable across tax value, documentation etc, the revised forms will have different treatment for various stages of invoices uploaded.
+Apart from the revised actionable across tax value, documentation etc, the new returns will have different treatment for various stages of invoices uploaded.
 Here is a list of various possible scenarios on invoices:

 - Invoice Uploaded – No Return filed